 This course emphasizes service as an integral part of the selling process.
 The reciprocal relationship between selling and service is presented within the context of the total travel sales effort.
-Prerequisite: TRVL1001.
-Quarter Credit Hours 4.5
+Prerequisite: FSM1001 or HOSP1001 or SEE1001 or TRVL1001.
+Ouarter Credit Hours 4.5